Personal Identity and Uploading Mark

 sleep in the chamber.
 Once the experiment was initiated, a hologram of a Vorlon

-battled another species, the “Shadows,” just as your species was beginning to
+another species, the “Shadows,” just as your species was beginning to evolve on

-evolve on this planet.
-One of the toxic effects of our war was a type of
+this planet.
+One of the toxic effects of our war was a type of radiation that

-radiation that kills all higher intelligences within three days.
-We have no way
+kills all higher intelligences within three days.
+We have no way of eliminating

-of eliminating the radiation, but we have left advanced technology to recreate
+the radiation, but we have left advanced technology to recreate your bodies

-your bodies from different molecules every day so that the radiation will not
+from different molecules every day so that the radiation will not harm you.
+We

-harm you.
-We left the galaxy eons ago.
-You are hearing this message now because
+left the galaxy eons ago.
+You are hearing this message now because you have advanced

-you have advanced technologically to the point where you can detect our
+technologically to the point where you can detect our technology.
+If you

-technology.
-If you interfere with our replicator technology, you will quickly
+interfere with our replicator technology, you will quickly die of radiation

-should we make of this?
-It is clear that dismantling it is out of the question
+we make of this?
+It is clear that dismantling it is out of the question since

 conclude that you have been alive only for a very short while.
 In fact, you